Dinoosawruss/AOC2020/Day 2/README.md

 Iterate through each line in the database, pulling out the min, max, letter, and password <br>
 Simple check with password.count()

-## Conclusion
-I dont think this is the best solution however it was the one I thought of first so I went with it.
-The code runs extremely fast even with the size of the data set

 ### Part 2
 Under a different password policy, check how many are valid